Annual Shareholders‘ Meeting 2017

 Annual Financial Statements

-In case the audit of the Annual Financial Statements is not required by the Articles of Association of the Company, the statutory audit has to be performed if at least two indicators exceed the following limits on the last day of the financial year:
+In case the audit of the Annual Financial Statements is not required by the Articles of Association of the private limited liability company, the statutory audit has to be performed if at least two indicators exceed the following limits on the last day of the financial year:

 - net turnover during the reported financial year exceeds EUR 3,500,000;